Algorithms for Carmichael numbers: Asymptotically faster algorithms

+Given a cyclic number $P$, how do we find $R$ so that $n= PR$ is a Carmichael number?
+Previously, tabulation algorithms constructed $P$ in factored form and the search was for an $R$ that was prime.
+The naive thing to do would be to check $\mathcal{R}$ for primes.
+Now, it is almost as efficient (the $\log n$ factors may differ) to search for composite $R$ by using Algorithm \ref{alg:car_in_p_cond}.
+Having the prime factorization of $P$ just means that there is less work for Algorithm \ref{alg:car_in_p_cond} to do.
+Further, we typically require that the primes dividing $R$ all exceed $p$.
+Since these are in an arithmetic progression, sieving removes candidates faster than modular exponentiation.

-\subsection{Controlling the prime divisors of \texorpdfstring{$R$}{}}
+\subsubsection{Controlling the prime divisors of \texorpdfstring{$R$}{}}

-Using $O(k)$ space, we may use sieving to eliminate specific $k$ values.
-The ability of a sieve to quickly find factors should not be ignored but our primary concern is quick elimination of candidates so that we can avoid the expense of the modular exponentiation.
-We may sieve by \begin{enumerate} \item Primes: \begin{enumerate} \item The typical scenario is that we are appending to $P$ primes exceeding $p$.
-Which means that we can sieve by any prime $q \leq p$ (including the prime divisors of $P$). \item We can sieve by any prime $q$ that is inadmissible to $P$. \end{enumerate} \item Composites: \begin{enumerate} \item We can sieve by the square of any prime. \item We can sieve by any inadmissible product.
+We may sieve by \begin{enumerate} \item Primes: \begin{enumerate} \item The typical scenario is that we are appending to $P$ primes exceeding $p$, which means that we can sieve by any prime $q \leq p$ (including the prime divisors of $P$). \item We can sieve by any prime $q$ that is inadmissible to $P$. \end{enumerate} \item Composites: \begin{enumerate} \item We can sieve by the square of any prime. \item More generally, we can sieve by any inadmissible product.
 For example, if $q$ and $2q + 1$ are both primes ($2q+1$ is not admissible to $q$), then we may sieve by $q(2q + 1)$.
-E.g., even if $3$ and $7$ are both admissible to $P$, $21$ cannot divide any Carmichael multiple of $P$. \end{enumerate} \end{enumerate}
+E.g., even if $3$ and $7$ are both admissible to $P$, $21$ cannot divide any Carmichael multiple of $P$. \end{enumerate} \end{enumerate} We refer to finding Carmichael numbers in this fashion as a \textbf{$\lambda(P)$-sieve}. \textbf{Example \ref{mot_example} (cont'd).} \textit{Let $P = 101 \cdot 103 \cdot 107 \cdot 109 \cdot 113 \cdot 127$ where $\lambda(P) = 68115600$ and $B = 10^{24}$.
+There are only $8431$ candidates $n = P(r^\star + k\lambda (P)) < B$.
+There are $3886$ $k$ values that have $r^\star + k\lambda (P)$ divisible by a prime less than $129$ which are found with $\lambda(P)$-sieving.
+So, Algorithm \ref{alg:car_in_p_cond} is only invoked on $4545$ candidates.}

-\section{Partitioning Carmichael numbers by preproducts}
+\subsection{Partitioning Carmichael numbers by preproducts}

+Let $(P, \lambda(P), b)$ be the $3$-tuple representing the set of Carmichael numbers of the form $n = PR$ where the prime divisors of $R$ exceed $b$ or $R = 1$.
+Observe a partition of Carmichael numbers: